UniversalDependencies/docs/_axm/feat/Mood.md

 The conditional mood is used to express actions performed under a condition or hypothetically, but they may also express an action that is certain to occur.
 In Middle Armenian it combines with two different tenses (present and imperfect).

-Note that In Middle Armenian the present and imperfect tenses of the conditional mood have the same form as the present and imperfect tenses of the indicative mood․ They cannot be distinguished without context:
+Note that In Middle Armenian the present and imperfect tenses of the conditional mood have the same form as the present and imperfect tenses of the indicative mood․ They cannot be distinguished without context.

-The negation of conditional mood is formed periphrastically using the special form of the main verb (traditionally called _negative participle_) and negated auxiliary _չեմ_ “not to be”.
-It may also be formed with infinitive
+The negation of conditional mood is formed periphrastically using the special form of the main verb (traditionally called _negative participle_) and the negated auxiliary _չեմ_ “not to be”.
+It may also be formed with the infinitive with or without the preposition _ի_, as in the indicative mood.
 The main verb is marked as [Connegative]().

 #### Examples